-Once you’ve passed the two-week mark after your abortion, you can go back to your normal sanitary product routine.
+Once you’ve passed the two-week mark after your abortion, you can go back to your typical period product routine.

-Once you’ve had your first period, you should get back into a semi-normal menstrual cycle.
-It’s normal for some people to have irregular cycles for the first few months after their abortion.
+Once you’ve had your first period, you should get back into a semi-typical menstrual cycle.
+It’s natural for some people to have irregular cycles for the first few months after their abortion.

 Your periods may be shorter or longer than usual for a few months.
-You may also bleed more than you did in the past, especially if you had a medical abortion.
+You may also bleed more than you did before, especially if you had a medication abortion.

-By your second period you’ll have your pick of sanitary options.
-You can use whatever is most comfortable to you.
+You’ll have your pick of period product options by your second period.
+You can use whatever is most comfortable for you.

-Many healthcare professionals recommend that you wait until post-abortion bleeding stops — usually about two weeks — to have vaginal sex after a medical or surgical abortion.
+Many healthcare professionals recommend that you wait until post-abortion bleeding stops — usually about 2 weeks — to have vaginal sex after a medication or procedural abortion.

-You should start ovulating about three weeks after a medical abortion.
-Some people start as soon as eight days afterward.
-This means you can get pregnant again, even if you haven’t had a period yet.
-Talk to your doctor about birth control options.
+You should start ovulating about 2 weeks after the pregnancy ends or earlier.
+This means you can get pregnant again even if you haven’t had a period yet.
+Talk with your doctor about birth control options.

 Having an abortion doesn’t affect your fertility in most cases.
-There is concern that repeated surgical abortion may cause scarring in the uterus by the instruments used to remove the pregnancy.
-This scarring, called “intrauterine adhesions,” could be a possible cause for infertility in some cases.
+There is concern that repeated procedural abortion may cause scarring in the uterus by the instruments used to remove the pregnancy.
+This scarring, called intrauterine adhesions, could be a possible cause of fertility challenges in some cases.

 Seek immediate medical attention if:

-- You soak through two or more sanitary pads per hour for more than 2 hours in a row.
+- You soak through 2 or more sanitary pads per hour for over 2 hours.

 - You pass a blood clot that’s larger than a lemon.